matthewakrigg05/3rd-Year-EDA-Project/README.md

 This is the repository containing my university final year project.

-The intention here is to take tweets surrounding donald trump from 3 3-month periods, and performing exploratory data analysis on those tweets around the US General Election of 2024z
+The intention here is to create a collection of python scripts to first farm data from reddit where trump is the common topic.
+Then using this data, I intend to perform three different methods of sentiment analysis in order to compare them directly with one another.